Implications of conformal invariance in momentum space: Solutions to conformal Ward identities

 \subsubsection{\texorpdfstring{Dilatation degree of the triple-$K$ integral}{Dilatation degree of the triple-K integral}}

-As the triple-$K$ integral solves CWIs, it should also solve the dilatation Ward identity \eqref{e:dilD}.
-In other words it should have a definite dilatation dimension.
-Using \eqref{e:Kid1a} and \eqref{e:Jid1} we can write
+As the triple-$K$ integral solves the CWIs, it should also solve the dilatation Ward identity \eqref{e:dilD} and hence must have a specific dilatation dimension.
+Using first \eqref{e:Kid1a} then \eqref{e:Jid1}, we can write

 The expression on the left-hand side leads to a boundary term at $x = 0$.
-In the region of convergence \eqref{e:conv_cond} all integrals in this expression are well-defined and the boundary term vanishes.
-Now we can use the analytic continuation \eqref{e:scheme} in order to argue that the analytically continued left-hand side vanishes, except in the case where \eqref{condition} is satisfied.
-Indeed, if we regard both sides of \eqref{e:bnd_term} as analytic functions of $\alpha$ with other parameters and momenta fixed, then the validity of \eqref{e:bnd_term} in the region \eqref{e:conv_cond} implies its validity in the entire domain of analyticity.
-Therefore, we have shown that
+In the region of convergence \eqref{e:conv_cond}, all integrals in this expression are well-defined and the boundary term vanishes.
+We can now use the analytic continuation \eqref{e:genscheme} to argue that the analytically continued left-hand side vanishes generically, except in cases where \eqref{condition} is satisfied.
+Indeed, if we regard both sides of \eqref{e:bnd_term} as analytic functions of $\alpha$, with all other parameters and momenta fixed, then the validity of \eqref{e:bnd_term} in the region \eqref{e:conv_cond} implies its validity in the entire domain of analyticity.
+The vanishing of the left-hand side then implies that